 All unit(s) test grades in the first semester are totaled, averaged together, and count 75% of the Pharmacology I grade.
 A Pharmacology I examination is given and counts 25%.
-The student must be present on the day of the final exam in order to complete course requirements.
+This grade is the Pharmacology I grade.

 Additional course requirements include completion of the Assessment Technologies Institute (ATI) proctored examination.
 Any student making less a proficiency level 2 may be required to complete remediation.